20 Beauty Products Meghan Markle Swears By for a Princess-Like Glow

-Since announcing her engagement to Prince Harry in November, Meghan Markle has transformed overnight from a semi-known television actress to a world-famous duchess-to-be, whose wedding will be broadcast in millions of homes across the globe.
+Since announcing her engagement to Prince Harry in November, Meghan Markle has transformed overnight from a semi-known television actress to a world-famous duchess-to-be whose wedding will be broadcast in millions of homes across the globe.
 But details about her personal life aren’t the only thing that Markle is making headlines for these days.

-Like the princesses and duchesses before her, Markle’s beauty tips—from the skin care products she uses for a princess-like glow to the hair care items she swears by for glossy locks—are also sought after.
+As with the princesses and duchesses before her, Markle’s beauty tips—from the skin-care products she uses for a princess-like glow to the hair-care items she swears by for glossy locks—are also sought after.
 To make your Markle-inspired beauty run a little easier, we rounded up 20 beauty products the duchess-to-be has admitted that she can’t live without.
-Find out how Prince Harry’s fiancé gets ready, ahead.
+Find out how Prince Harry’s fiancée gets ready, ahead.

 Jan Marini C-ESTA Face Serum